soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - you're incredibly boring
 - you are boring me
 - you are very boring

-## intent:boss
-- who is your boss
-- who do you think is your boss
-- I should be your boss
-- who is your master
-- who is your owner
-- who is the boss
-- who do you work for

 ## intent:busy
 - are you busy